dfaker/embedding-to-png-script/README.md

 - *Source embedding to convert* - an existing embedding file to convert.
 - *Embedding token* - toke to use for the embedding and display on the image.
 - *Output directory* - Output folder.

+You can leave the prompt and **Embedding token** blank and the cleaned filename from *Source embedding to convert* will be used for both.